heal-data-stewards/redcap-ingest/infer_prompt.md

 ## Rules

 - Always fix rows where `"classification.valid"` is `false`.
-- If `Choices…` has exactly two code/label pairs with labels yes/no, infer `yesno` and structure its configuration.
+- If `"Choices, Calculations, OR Slider Labels"` has exactly two code/label pairs with labels yes/no, infer `yesno` and structure its configuration.
-- If `Choices…` is empty and `Field Label` is a yes/no question, infer `yesno` and populate default yes/no configuration.
+- If `"Choices, Calculations, OR Slider Labels"` is empty and `Field Label` poses a question that would be answered with a "yes" or "no", infer `yesno` and populate default yes/no configuration.
-- If `Field Label` is a yes/no question but `Choices…` exists and its labels are not strictly yes/no, infer `radio` and list choices.
+- If `Field Label` poses a yes/no question but `"Choices, Calculations, OR Slider Labels"` exists with labels not strictly yes/no, infer `radio` and list choices.
-- If `Choices…` has two non-boolean options, infer `radio`.
+- If `"Choices, Calculations, OR Slider Labels"` has two non-boolean options, infer `radio`.
-- Parse `Choices…` into structured arrays for choice-based types.
+- Parse `"Choices, Calculations, OR Slider Labels"` into structured arrays for choice-based types.
 - Derive slider min/max and labels into `configuration`.
 - Extract calc formulas into `configuration`.
 - Infer date/datetime formats into `configuration`.
-- Default to `text` with empty configuration when in doubt.
+- If none of the above rules apply, assume text.
 - Return **only** the JSON array (no additional explanation).